seladb/PcapPlusPlus/Examples/DNSResolver/README.md

 DNS Resolver
 ============

-This application resolves the IPv4 address of a hostname by sending a DNS request and analyzing the DNS response coming back The basic input for the application is the hostname to be resolved.
+This application resolves the IPv4 address of a hostname by sending a DNS request and analyzing the DNS response.

+The basic input for the application is the hostname to be resolved.

 Using the utility